 \section{MEASUREMENT}

-During a run, a timestamp is provided by the ASIC whenever the recorded charge exceeds a lower threshold in a channel; if the charge exceeds a second, higher threshold, the ASIC starts integrating it, until it goes below the higher threshold again.
+During a run, a timestamp is provided by the ASIC whenever the recorded charge in a channel exceeds a lower threshold.
+If the charge exceeds a second, higher threshold, the ASIC starts integrating it until it goes below this threshold again.
 If the second threshold is not reached, the integrated charge is not saved.

-The output of the data acquisition is, therefore, a list of channels with an integrated charge and a timestamp.
-Once the channels are divided event by event, a first filter is applied to retain only coincidences, i.e., events where (at least) one sensor from each detection plane is present.
-Given the cell-structure of the SSBs, most of the charge is read out by the sensor coupled to the xenon volume where the interaction happened, therefore we single out the sensor with larger detected charge for each plane.
+The data acquisition output is a list of channels with integrated charge and corresponding timestamps.
+Once the channels are divided event by event, a first filter is applied to retain only coincidences, i.e., events where at least one sensor from each detection plane is present.
+This condition is applied only to data taken with the $\ensuremath{^{22}}$Na source.
+Given the cell structure of the SSBs, most of the charge is read out by the sensor coupled to the xenon volume where the interaction occurred, therefore, for all sources we single out the sensor with the larger detected charge for each plane.

-Figure \ref{fig:channel} shows the photoelectric peak, together with the Compton shoulder for one of the channels.
+Once the energy spectrum was obtained for the three sources, the ASIC non-perfectly linear response with energy due to the integrator was corrected and the energy spectrum in pe was obtained (see Fig. \ref{fig:channel}).

+Fig. \ref{fig:channel} shows the photoelectric peak together with the Compton shoulder for one channel, showing good agreement between the experimental data and MC simulated saturated data.
+Fig. \ref{fig:mean} shows the distribution of the peak positions for the SiPMs in the reference SSB used in the measurement.
+The reason for choosing only one SSB is that one SSB is aligned better than the other and the response of the different sensors is more uniform.
+The distribution shows a spread of around 0.4$\%$.
+Instead of equalizing the sensor responses, we consider the resolution in each of them as an independent measurement and compute a weighted mean using the following procedure.
 A normal distribution is fitted to a region around the peak to extract the resolution.
-To choose the region, we vary the range to the left and to the right of the photopeak, until the fit $\chi^2$ starts to worsen showing that the data is no longer described by a gaussian.
-We keep the pair of range values that gives the minimum and maximum value of the resolution, defined as
+To choose the region, we gradually extend the region on both sides of the peak until the fit quality —quantified by the $\chi^2$ value— starts to deteriorate, indicating that the data is no longer well described by a Gaussian distribution.
+All resolution values (defined in Eq. \ref{eq:res}) for accepted fit regions are kept, and their mean and fit error are taken as the representative resolution.